apache/cordova-docs/www/docs/en/dev/guide/hybrid/plugins/index.md

   - [Testing a Plugin during development](#testing-a-plugin-during-development)
   - [Publishing Plugins](#publishing-plugins)

 A Cordova _plugin_ is a package that enables the Cordova apps to access native device features and functionality that is ordinarily unavailable to web-based apps.
 All of the core Cordova API features are implemented as plugins.
-Many third-party plugins are also available to provide additional capabilities such as barcode scanning, NFC communication, push notification, or even customizing interfaces.
+Many third-party plugins are also available to provide additional capabilities such as barcode scanning, near-field communication (NFC), push notification, or even customizing interfaces.

 Check out these locations for Cordova plugins:

 - Official Apache Cordova plugins on the [Cordova Plugin page](/plugins/).
 - Third-party plugins on the [npmjs registry](https://www.npmjs.com/search?q=keywords:ecosystem:cordova).

-Plugins consist of a single JavaScript interface paired with corresponding native code libraries for each supported platform.
+Plugins usually consist of a JavaScript interface paired with corresponding platform-native code.
 In essence, this hides the platform-specific native implementations behind a common JavaScript interface.

-This page will walk through the steps to create a basic _echo_ plugin that passes a string from the frontend JavaScript to the native platform and back.
+This page will walk through the steps to create a basic _echo_ plugin that passes a string from the front-end JavaScript to the native platform and back.
 The purpose of this guide is to provide a model for how to build and publish a Cordova plugin.
 It focuses on the fundamentals of plugin structure and the outward-facing JavaScript interface.

 For the corresponding native implementations, see the list at the end of this section.